Special Educational Needs and Disabilities at Holy Family Catholic Primary School

 We encourage a strong partnership between parents and teachers and through this, the needs of the child, as identified by teacher or parent, are closely monitored so that appropriate actions are taken.
 The class teacher is the first point of contact for discussion about your child’s needs however the school’s Special Educational Needs Co-ordinator, Mrs Kershaw, may also become involved.

-The school follows the Guidelines in the SEN Code of Practice in regards to school based intervention.
+The school follows the guidelines in the SEND Code of Practice in regards to school based intervention.
 Some children may need an Individual Learning Plan (ILP) to help them meet the requirements of the National Curriculum and to make progress.
 Support from external agencies may include speech and language therapists or technicians, counsellor or occupational therapists, In a small number of cases, the child’s needs may be met through an Education, Health and Care Plan (EHCP).

 Here are some links that may be useful to you: